The correct adjective order is number, opinion, size, age, shape, color, origin, material and purpose.

 These sentences have been written in the wrong order.
-Your students can cut them out, put them in the right order and then glue them into their workbooks.
+Cut them out, put them in the right order and then glue them into your workbook.

-Your students can follow the key on this worksheet and color all the adjectives their correct color.
+Follow the key on this abstract noun worksheet and color all the adjectives their correct color.